niallclarke-spec/couponpro/replit.md

 A static web application that generates promotional images for coupon codes.
 Users can input their coupon code, select from various templates, and download square or story-sized PNG images with their code automatically placed on the template.

 ## Recent Changes
-- **2025-10-01**: Initial Replit setup
+- **2025-10-02**: GitHub import to Replit
+  - Installed Python 3.11
-  - Configured Python HTTP server to serve static files on port 5000
+  - Created server.py to serve static files on port 5000 with cache-control headers
-  - Set up workflow for automatic server start
+  - Configured workflow "Server" to auto-start the Python HTTP server
-  - Configured deployment for autoscale target
+  - Set up autoscale deployment configuration
+  - Verified frontend works correctly with live preview and template loading

 ## Project Architecture